elc117/game-2024b-breno/README.md

-# libGDX jogo de perguntas sobre Geoparque Caçapava Mundial UNESCO com temática do Mario Kart
+# Quiz sobre Geoparque Caçapava Mundial UNESCO com temática do Mario Kart
+## Breno Rosa, Sistemas de Informação
-## Running on GitHub Codespaces
+### Running on GitHub Codespaces

 1. Click on 'Code', select 'Codespaces' and click '+' to create a Codespace on master
 2. In the terminal of the recently created Codespace: